rumoffu/machinelearning/declmtd/4hw/README.txt

 How long does SCIP take to solve the "very hard" problem in sudoku.txt?

 To view the result use:
-scip -f sudoku.zpl | ./sudoku-decode
+scip -f sudoku1.zpl | ./sudoku-decode

 See sudoku1.zpl for the finished code.